-Figures 15 and 16 are plots of the migration to equilibrium of particles starting above and below but near to equilibrium when R = 10 and $R_G = 9.8$ corresponding to $\rho_p/\rho_f = 1.01$ .
-Figure 15 shows that the particles migrate to the same equilibrium whether they start from above or below the position of equilibrium.
-Figure 16 is a plot of the angular slip velocity discrepancy versus time; it shows that the angular slip velocity changes sign across the position of the equilibrium.
+Figures 15 and 16 are plots of the migration to equilibrium of particles starting above and below but near to equilibrium when R=10 and $R_G = 9.8$ corresponding $\rho_p/\rho_f = 1.01$ .
+Figure 15 shows that the particle migrates to the same equilibrium whether it starts from above or below the position of equilibrium.
+Figure 16 is a plot of the angular slip velocity discrepancy versus time; it shows that the angular slip velocity discrepancy the position of the equilibrium.